 The number of active users is closely related to retention rate, and its increase will be a strong signal that you’re on the right track with your app.
-These are the users that every app team craves – they stick around, they spend money or clicks ads, and they give you lots and lots of valuable information in the process.
+These are the users that every app provider craves – they stick around, they spend money or click on ads, and they give you lots and lots of valuable information in the process.

 This data can build upon itself to help you find more active users and build a real growth engine for your app, but it takes a critical mass of users to give you enough data to make that happen.

 It’s great to have a bunch of users, but if they’re not making you any money, they’re not worth much to the business.
 As a result, tracking what percentage of your users are taking actions that make you money is key to building a successful app.

 Once you know your conversation rate, you can begin experimenting to perfect the process to convert more users into customers by making offers or showing ads at the right place in the app.

 ARPU is an acronym for your Average Revenue Per User.
 This is closely tied to conversion rate, but instead of measuring how many of users turn into customers, this helps you measure what they spend.

 Jay Abraham famously said that the only three ways of growing your business were increasing the number leads, increasing the number of leads who turned into sales, and increasing the amount each one of them spent.